forestryio/forestry.io/hugo/content/docs/editing/menus.md

 Menu entries linking to existing content on your site will be added to the front matter of that content.

-Menu entries to external links will be added to your Hugo site config file.
+Menu entries with external links will be added to your Hugo site config file.

 ### Using with Jekyll